FI:PV217 Service Oriented Architecture - Course Information

 - Assessment methods

-- Written/oral final examination.
-Students will need to pass a presentation (case-study based) done in teams towards the end of the course.
+- Final oral colloquium on the topics of the course.
+Students will need to pass a presentation done in teams that will consist on the creation of a microservices-based system.

 - Language of instruction